BoevaLab/CanSig/_sources/index.rst.txt

 * To learn more about the pipeline (parallelization, using custom models, plotting), see :ref:`pipeline-advanced`.
 * For a tutorial how to interpret the results from the biological perspective, see :ref:`interpretation`.
-* To learn about the preprocessing module (used to prepare the raw data into the HDF5 format), see the :ref:`preprocessing`.
+* To learn about the preprocessing module (used to prepare the raw data into the .h5ad format), see the :ref:`preprocessing`.
+* To learn how to format already preprocessed .csv files into .h5ad files, see :ref:`formatting`.
+* To learn how to run CanSig in a python script/jupyter notebook, see :ref:`Cansig for python coders <coders>`.
+* To ensure smooth running of CanSig, check out :ref:`the checklist and troubleshooting page. <troubleshooting>`.

 Contributing